mimblewimble/grin/doc/intro.md

   * The signatures generated using the excess value.
   * The mining fee.

-When structured this way, a MimbleWimble block offers extremely good privacy
+When structured this way, a Mimblewimble block offers extremely good privacy
 guarantees:

 * Intermediate (cut-through) transactions will be represented only by their transaction kernels.